SuheL-Roy/expense_tracker_task/README.md

-# Test Project For Software Developer(Support Ticket System)
+# Test Project For Software Developer(Expense Tracker with Monthly Report)

 ## Overview

-Design a lightweight Support Ticket System for a startup.The system should allow users to submit tickets, and admins to manage them.
+A lightweight Expense Tracker that lets users record and manage daily expenses, with automatic monthly reports showing totals, breakdowns, and trends..

 ## Setup Instructions